ISRO: Formative years

-1970's and 1980's
+1970s and 1980s

 Under the government of Indira Gandhi, INCOSPAR was superseded by ISRO.
 Later in 1972, a space commission and Department of Space (DoS) were set up to oversee space technology development in India specifically.
 ISRO was brought under DoS, institutionalising space research in India and forging the Indian space programme into its existing form.
 India joined the Soviet Interkosmos programme for space cooperation and got its first satellite Aryabhata in orbit through a Soviet rocket.

 Efforts to develop an orbital launch vehicle began after mastering sounding rocket technology.
 The concept was to develop a launcher capable of providing sufficient velocity for a mass of 35 kg to enter low Earth orbit.
-It took 7 years for ISRO to develop Satellite Launch Vehicle capable of putting 40 kg into a 400 km orbit.
+ISRO developed the Satellite Launch Vehicle (SLV) capable of putting 40 kg into a 400 km orbit.
 An SLV Launch Pad, ground stations, tracking networks, radars and other communications were set up for a launch campaign.
 The SLV's first launch in 1979 carried a Rohini technology payload but could not inject the satellite into its desired orbit.
-It was followed by a successful launch in 1980 carrying a Rohini Series-I satellite, making India the seventh country to reach Earth's orbit after the USSR, the US, France, the UK, China and Japan.
+It was followed by a successful launch in 1980 carrying a Rohini Series-I satellite.
 RS-1 was the third Indian satellite to reach orbit as Bhaskara had been launched from the USSR in 1979.
 Efforts to develop a medium-lift launch vehicle capable of putting 600 kg class spacecrafts into 1000 km Sun-synchronous orbit had already begun in 1978.
-They would later lead to the development of the Polar Satellite Launch Vehicle (PSLV).
 The SLV-3 later had two more launches before discontinuation in 1983.
-ISRO's Liquid Propulsion Systems Centre (LPSC) was set up in 1985 and started working on a more powerful engine, Vikas, based upon the French Viking.
-Two years later, facilities to test liquid-fuelled rocket engines were established and development and testing of various rocket engines thrusters began.
+ISRO started working on a more powerful engine, Vikas, based upon the French Viking.
+Later, facilities to test liquid-fuelled rocket engines were established and development and testing of various rocket engines began.

 At the same time, another solid-fuelled rocket, the Augmented Satellite Launch Vehicle (ASLV), whose design was based upon SLV-3 was being developed, with technologies to launch satellites into geostationary orbit (GTO).
 The ASLV had limited success and multiple launch failures; it was soon discontinued.
 Alongside these developments, communication satellite technologies for the Indian National Satellite System and the Indian Remote Sensing Programme for earth observation satellites were developed and launches from overseas were initiated.
 The number of satellites eventually grew and the systems were established as among the largest satellite constellations in the world, with multi-band communication, radar imaging, optical imaging and meteorological satellites.